Core Faculty, Doctoral Program Clinical Psychology

 The Chicago School of Professional Psychology

-Kim Dell'Angela Ph.D. is an Associate Professor and Department Chair for the APA accredited Doctoral Program in Clinical Psychology at the Chicago Campus of TCSPP.
+Kim Dell'Angela Ph.D. is an Associate Professor on faculty of the APA accredited Doctoral Program in Clinical Psychology at the Chicago Campus of TCSPP.
 A graduate of Rutgers University and Loyola University Chicago and a licensed clinical psychologist, her career has reflected her passion for the fields of healthcare and higher education and her commitment to collaborative research, practice and advocacy.

 At Harper Community College, she led an Academic and Student Affairs division as the Associate Dean of Wellness and Director of the college's Health and Psychological Service Clinic.
 In addition to providing health and mental health care, prevention services and education programing for the student body of over 20,000 - this inter-professional outpatient clinic provided onsite occupational health and employee wellness services for faculty and staff.
 Her division and clinic also collaborated with community agencies to provide education, triage to social services, low cost prevention and health screening programs for those in the local community with limited access to healthcare service.
 Grants received by Dr. Dell'Angela supported a textbook loan program for students at risk of dropping our due to financial concerns, and supported campus smoking cessation programing and an initiative for a smoke free campus.
 She established the college's Early Alert/Threat Assessment team and worked with leadership to implement an All Hazards emergency response plan including pandemic flu response.
 In alignment with the clinic's focus on wellness, she integrated Strength based principles into clinic practices.